 This course focuses on the study of management issues unique to insurance operations and companies from a functional perspective.
 The course covers the fundamentals of insurance company operations within the context of functional home and field office activities.
 The course also covers regulatory history and framework, as well as, Statutory/GAAP accounting and the various functional areas within the insurance operation.
-Prerequisites: ACCO 301 Financial Accounting II and FINA 302 Business Finance.
+Prerequisites: FINA 302 Business Finance.

-FINA 401 Financial and Banking Crises (3)
+FINA 401 Financial and Banking Crises (3 cr.)

 Students are introduced to financial developments causing unfolding financial and banking crises through history in western countries and their long-lasting effects and consequences on the world economy in general, banks and individuals in particular.
 Students are also invited to think and analyze the causes of the crises, their antecedents, and how they can be resolved and avoided through basic research and group work.
-Prerequisites: ACCO 301 Financial Accounting II and FINA 302 Business Finance.
+Prerequisites: FINA 302 Business Finance.